 Country Restrictions

-Generally speaking, most gambling laws focus on pursuing rogue online casinos and preventing them from offering online activities that are illegal, rather than the actual players who have placed bets.
-As already indicated, when it comes to online gambling, the laws strictly depend on the country you reside in.
+Generally speaking, most gambling laws focus on pursuing rogue online casinos and preventing them from offering illegal online activities rather than the actual players who have placed bets.
+As already indicated, when it comes to online gambling, the laws strictly depend on the country in which you reside.

 However, this is not the only factor that determines whether you are allowed to play in a particular online casino.
-You should know that this also greatly depends on the online casino of your choice as every online gambling website has its own country restrictions.
+You should know that this also greatly depends on the online casino of your choice, as every online gambling website has its own list of restricted countries.
 This means that every casino has the freedom to choose where to provide its services and from which countries to accept players.
 Moreover, bear in mind that whenever you decide to register at a particular online casino, you have to accept its terms and conditions.
-Therefore, it is very important to get familiar with the gambling laws that apply in your country as this is your responsibility.
+Therefore, it is very important to familiarise yourself with the gambling laws that apply in your country, as this is your responsibility.

 It should be noted that there is one more way you can be prevented from placing bets online.
-If you don’t meet the requirement regarding the age limit, set by the website and the country, you won’t be able to gamble.
-Failing to comply with this regulation can lead to a lot of troubles.
-The minimum age that is set by most gambling jurisdictions is eighteen.
+If you don’t meet the age limit set by both the website and your country, you won’t be able to gamble.
+Failing to comply with this regulation can lead to serious trouble.
+The minimum age set by most gambling jurisdictions is eighteen.

 Regulatory Gaming Bodies

-In the countries that require from casino operators to obtain a license in order to provide online games, the gambling industry is regulated by regulatory gaming bodies.
-There are several regions, located in various parts of the world, from where licensing authorities are allowed to issue licenses.
-In order to be able to offer gambling services legally in a particular territory, the online casinos have to apply for a license that is appropriate for the respective region.
+In countries where casino operators are required to obtain a licence in order to provide online games, the gambling industry is overseen by regulatory gaming bodies.
+Licensing authorities based in several regions around the world are empowered to issue such licences.
+To offer gambling services legally in a particular territory, online casinos must apply for a licence appropriate to the respective region.

-One online casino can have several licenses, issued by different authorities, thanks to which it can operate in various countries.
-These independent authorities are different for every country and they are responsible for monitoring the activity of the online casinos and making sure that the operators are crime-free.
-For instance, the authority that is responsible for issuing licenses in the United Kingdom is the UK Gambling Commission.
-The online casinos that would like to provide online games to UK citizens are granted such a license, providing that they have met all of the established requirements and that they have successfully undergone the verification process.
+One online casino can hold several licences, issued by different authorities, which enable it to operate in various countries.
+Each country has its own independent authority responsible for monitoring the activity of online casinos and ensuring the operators are free from criminal involvement.
+For instance, the authority responsible for issuing licences in the United Kingdom is the UK Gambling Commission.
+Online casinos wishing to provide games to UK citizens are granted such a licence, provided they have met all the established requirements and have successfully undergone the verification process.

 Types of Remote Gambling Licences Issued in the UK

 The UK is home to one of the largest and most mature online gambling markets in the world.
-Statistics published by the UK Gambling Commission (UKGC) reveal the total gross gambling yield of the remote betting, casino, and bingo sector reached a whopping £6.4 billion between April 2021 and March 2022, a 12.4% increase compared to the same period two years earlier.
+Statistics published by the UK Gambling Commission (UKGC) reveal that the total gross gambling yield of the remote betting, casino and bingo sector reached £6.4 billion between April 2021 and March 2022, representing a 12.4% increase compared with the same period two years earlier.

 This highly competitive sector is stringently regulated under the provisions of the Gambling Act of 2005, which is currently under review.
 Remote gambling companies looking to penetrate this thriving market must obtain operating licences from the UKGC before they can legally service and transact with British customers.
 Three types of licences are issued under the local regulatory regime.

-• Key personnel licences are issued to important staff members and employees of the remote gambling businesses.
+- Key personnel licences are issued to important staff members and employees of remote gambling businesses.
 These permits are further divided into two categories.
-Personal management licences are granted to staff members employed in the fields of financial planning, marketing, and regulatory compliance.
-Personal functional licences are issued to individuals who occupy inferior job positions like security officers or cashiers, for example.
+Personal management licences are granted to staff members employed in the fields of financial planning, marketing and regulatory compliance.
+Personal functional licences are issued to individuals who occupy lower-level positions such as security officers or cashiers.

 Operating Licences Application Process and Requirements

-• Business plans and bank statements for the last half a year before the application’s submission
+- Business plans and bank statements for the six months preceding the application

-• Revenue forecasts for the three years after the application’s submission
+- Revenue forecasts for the three years following the submission of the application

-As you can see, this is a rather bulky set of documents, so it is of utmost importance to submit all the requested information in good order.
+As you can see, this is a considerable set of documents, so it is of utmost importance to submit all the requested information in good order.
 Otherwise, the regulator will automatically turn the application down.
-The candidates should be at least 18 years old to apply for operating remote gambling licences.
+Candidates should be at least 18 years old to apply for remote-gambling operating licences.

 Application Fees and Assessment Timeframe

-Applicants must pay application fees upon submitting their documents but the exact costs are application-specific.
-The range of remote gambling services the applicant wants to offer is also taken into account.
+Applicants must pay application fees upon submitting their documents, but the exact costs are application-specific.
+The range of remote gambling services the applicant wishes to offer is also taken into account.
 Potential licensees can use the calculator on the UKGC website to work out their fees.
-If all necessary documentation is submitted in good order, the regulator will assess the application approximately within 16 weeks after the submission.
+If all necessary documentation is submitted in good order, the regulator will assess the application within approximately 16 weeks of submission.

 Licence Cost and Duration

-Approved applicants who have met the requirements must pay their first annual licence fee within a 30-day period after obtaining their permits.
+Approved applicants who have met the requirements must pay their first annual licence fee within 30 days of obtaining their permits.
 Those who have been turned down can appeal the regulator’s decision within 28 days.
 The fees range from £800 to £10,000, depending on the type of appeal and licence.

-The remote gambling licences have no expiration date and remain valid indefinitely unless the regulator revokes or suspends them for breaches.
-Licensees can surrender their operating permits of their own accord as was the case with BGO in November 2021.
-The operator decided to altogether surrender its licence after the UKGC suspended it for suspected violations of the licensing conditions.
+Remote gambling licences have no expiry date and remain valid indefinitely unless the regulator revokes or suspends them for breaches.
+Licensees can surrender their operating permits of their own accord, as was the case with BGO in November 2021.
+The operator decided to surrender its licence altogether after the UKGC suspended it for suspected violations of the licensing conditions.

-Under the Finance Act of 2014, authorised operators must pay annual licensing fees and taxes on the gross gaming revenue (GGR) they have generated from British customers.
-The term GGR denotes the difference between the overall amount players have wagered and the amount they have received in the form of winnings.
+Under the Finance Act of 2014, authorised operators must pay annual licensing fees and taxes on the gross gaming revenue (GGR) they generate from British customers.
+The term GGR denotes the difference between the overall amount players have wagered and the amount they have received in winnings.
 The tax rates vary across the board based on the type of gambling product on offer.

 Player Protection Policies in the UK